scharris/sqljson-query/README.md

 ## <a id="parent-spec"></a>Parent Table Specification

-Parent table specifications appear in the `parentTables` member of the `TableJsonSpec`, where they describe the contributions from parent tables of the table named in `table` to the JSON output.
+Parent table specifications appear in the `parentTables` member of a `TableJsonSpec`, where they describe the contributions from parent tables of the table named in `table` to the JSON output.
 The contribution from a single parent table is described by interface `ParentSpec` which derives from `TableJsonSpec`.
-The subtype adds a few additional members to describe the join, which are only occasionally necessary, and also adds a member controlling whether the fields from the parent should be included *inline* with the child table's own field expressions, or else wrapped via a single object reference property.
+The subtype adds a few optional members to describe the join, which are only occasionally necessary, and also adds a member controlling whether the fields from the parent should be included *inline* with the child table's own field expressions, or else wrapped via a single object reference property.